Arlington, TX Postnuptial Agreement Lawyer

 In many instances, couples will not consider a prenuptial agreement because they believe it shines a negative light on their pending marriage.
 However, as a couples’ financial situations change over time, a postnuptial agreement begins to make more sense.
 A spouse might have significant assets, investments, or ownership in a business, that grew from the date of the marriage.
 Postnuptial agreements address foreseen and unforeseen, dynamic changes that might affect a married couple.
 Our seasoned Arlington attorneys will provide the guidance necessary to assist you in protecting your current and future assets.

 While postnuptial agreements are binding in Texas, their enforceability could be challenged under specific circumstances.
 For example, one requirement is that both spouses voluntarily signed the contract.
 Establishing that one spouse was coerced, uninformed, or otherwise misled into signing could render the entire postnuptial agreement invalid.
 Additionally, all property must have been fairly and reasonably disclosed, by failing to divulge all financial assets and property, one spouse could make the postnuptial agreement unenforceable.
 By retaining the services of our experienced Arlington postnuptial attorney, you can avoid many of the obstacles that could harm the effectiveness of your partition contract.

 Marriage is supposed to be happy and forever.
 However, we know that is not always the case.
 The attorneys at The Queenan Law Firm, P.C. have the experience and knowledge to foresee the complications and difficulties that postnuptial agreements present.
 We will respectfully assist you through the process, drafting an agreement that fully protects your interests.
 Our understanding of marital property law will ensure that your situation will receive the professional care it deserves.
-For a free legal consultation on your case, call us today at (817) 476-1797.
+For a consultation on your case, call us today at (817) 476-1797.